-You can work on this lab on any modern Linux system, although we will test your work on the class server(s).
-We will describe the details of how to access the lab repo via github classroom in lecture and on the discussion group.
+You can work on this lab on any modern Linux system, although we will test your work on the class server (Moore).
+We will describe the details of how to access the lab repo via Github classroom in on Piazza.
 Use this information to clone the repo.
 At this point you should will have a subdirectory named queuelab.
 If this is on a shared machine, you probably want to mark the directory as private (chmod 700 queuelab).

-Looking in your queuelab directory, you'll see at least the following files:
+Looking in your repo directory, you'll see at least the following files: